Korean contemporary

 tears his clothes.
 A gunshot is heard and snow begins to fall, the first

-snowfall drops between the depth of love and belief, a stone held onto in
+snowfall drops between the depth of love and belief, a stone held onto

 Seoul, there is nowhere to throw it.
-The people I long for, again you who I
+The people I long for, again you

 pine for hold your glass up with me.
-Nowhere in snowy Seoul is there a place
+Nowhere in snowy Seoul is there a

-for me to place my sleepy head even for a moment, so hold your glasses up
+for me to place my sleepy head even for a moment, so hold your glasses

 with me.
-With our glasses raised we evade into the dark the knife edge of
+With our glasses raised we evade into the dark the knife edge

 this world, you who have fallen beneath the knife, walk along the snow

 covered road of this night in Seoul.
-The lamp of the evil man has not yet
+The lamp of the evil man has not

-gone out, and the ears of those who have listened to the dawn of Seoul are
+gone out, and the ears of those who have listened to the dawn of Seoul

 wetted by the grass, I am thirsty.
-The dreams of Seoul fall asleep before
+The dreams of Seoul fall asleep

 the men, I am thirsty.